During the holy month of Ramadan or when near religious areas, you should take extra care not to offend.

-If you haven‘t ever driven in a non-Western country before, driving in Tunisia can certainly be an interesting experience.
+If you haven‘t ever driven in a non-Western country before, driving in Tunisia will be an interesting experience.
 Drivers take the view that road rules, traffic signs and traffic signals are an interesting thing which bears very little relation to actually driving.

 Local drivers tend to ignore all regulations, even when police are clearly visible.
 They don‘t seem to care about which side of the road they drive on half the time.

 Pedestrians have right of way, which drivers generally ignore.
-Don't expect them to stop at pedestrian crossings or stop lights!
-Consequently pedestrians take license to wander into traffic without giving much indication that they‘re about to do so.
+Don't drivers to stop at pedestrian crossings or stop lights.
+Consequently, pedestrians take license to wander into traffic without giving much indication that they‘re about to do so.
 Pedestrians also enjoy running between traffic, and they do it even on major highways.